 Momentum trading strategy is the practice of buying and selling assets according to the recent strength of price trends.
 That is, it uses the strength of price movements as a basis for opening positions.
 Traders who use the strategy aim to buy securities that have been showing an upward price trend and short-sell securities that have been showing a downward trend.

 The strategy is based on trend following and supports the idea that a trend is likely to continue until it is shown to have reversed.
 Though not the first person to use the strategy, Richard Driehaus is considered the father of momentum investing because he used the strategy to run his funds.
-He believed that more money could be made by buying high-flying stocks and selling them higher than by buying underpriced stocks and waiting for the market to re-evaluate them.
+Driehaus believed that more money could be made by buying high-flying stocks and selling them higher than by buying underpriced stocks and waiting for the market to re-evaluate them.
 He would often buy winners and sell losers and keep rotating his money into new winners.
+He was part of the Turtle trading experiment.

 The momentum trading strategy is based solely on technical analysis, as it is not concerned with a company’s operational performance but the momentum of the stock price at any given time.
 Momentum traders seek to analyze and understand the trend and strength of the trend in the market — in other words, to determine the level of price momentum in the market.
 Some may also check investors’ sentiments and the direction of the broad market.

 They do that using different technical indicators to identify trends and gauge the strength of the trend, as well as sentiment indicators that show the general mood of the market.
-In a bullish market, they seek to buy the top-performing stocks and ETFs, and in a bearish market, they seek to short-sell the weakest stocks.
+In a bullish market, they seek to buy the top-performing stocks and ETFs (or whatever asset they are analyzing), and in a bearish market, they seek to short-sell the weakest stocks.

 The rationale behind the momentum strategy?

 The momentum strategy is based on the idea that if there is enough force behind a price move, it will continue to move in the same direction.
-In other words, if a trend is well-established, it is likely to continue, as more traders and investors try not to miss out on the price move.
+In other words, if a trend is well-established, it will likely continue as more traders and investors try not to miss out on the price move.
 The strategy takes advantage of investor herding mentality, also known as FOMO (fear of missing out), which drives the price in one direction.

 Essentially, the momentum trading strategy seeks to take advantage of market volatility by taking short-term positions in stocks going up and selling them as soon as they show signs of going down.
 The investor then moves the capital to other stocks showing momentum.
 So, the market volatility is like waves in the ocean, with the momentum trader sailing up the crest of one, only to jump to the next wave before the first wave crashes down again.